-The Korean War was a military campaign launched by the Truman administration in response to North Korea's invasion of South Korea.
-It lasted from June 25, 1950 to July 27, 1953.
-It cost $30 billion, or $276 billion in today's dollars.
+The Korean War was a military campaign launched by President Harry Truman in response to North Korea's invasion of South Korea.
+It lasted from June 25, 1950, to July 27, 1953.
+It cost $30 billion, or about $325 billion in today's dollars.

-The war killed 36,000 American soldiers and wounded 100,000 more.
+The war killed roughly 33,000 American soldiers and wounded 103,000 more.
 The North and South Koreans lost 620,000 soldiers and 1.6 million civilians.
 The war is the root cause behind ongoing crises between its participants today.

 But dividing the country had economic consequences.
 Japanese occupation had left the north with most of the country's infrastructure.
 The Japanese had located their railroads, dams, and industry where they needed them.
 The south produced most of the food, particularly rice.
 As a result, the north needed the south for its food production.

 1945: The roots of the Korean War began when the country was divided.